Blog

 How long does the switch take?

 Most EOR migrations to Toku take four to six weeks from kickoff to first live payroll.
-Timeline depends on the number of countries, complexity of your token compensation structure, and any special situations like immigration sponsorships or benefit plan transitions.

 Ready to Make the Switch?